 So, you’ve taken our Security Guard Training or are in the process, congratulations!
 You are on your way to a rewarding career.
 There are certain challenges you may face on the job that might require use of force training.

-So, you’ve taken your Security Guard Training, or are in the process, congratulations!
-You are on your way to a rewarding career.
-With that career there are certain challenges you may face on the job that might require the use of force.
-This is why we offer the online Use of Force training course, which will help you learn how to protect yourself if needed, and when and if it’s appropriate on the job.
-It provides additional security training that will not only make you more marketable, it will teach you how to avoid the legal and ethical ramifications of using force to protect yourself while on the job.
-Read on to learn more about this vital training.
+This is why we offer the Online Use of Force Training Course, which will help you learn how to protect yourself if needed, and when and if it’s appropriate on the job.
+It provides additional security training that will not only make you more marketable, it will teach you how to keep legally and ethically safe when using force to protect yourself on the job.

 Do Security Guards have the same authority as the Police?